What is an Applicant Tracking System?

 The Bottom Line

 ATS systems are not trying to reject good candidates.
 They exist because hiring teams receive hundreds of applications for every role, and a human cannot reasonably review all of them.
-The system is a filter — and like any filter, once you understand how it works, you can make sure the right things pass through it.
+The system is a filter — and like any filter, once you understand exactly how it works, you can make sure the right information passes through it cleanly.